chef/chef-web-docs/content/deprecations_chef_rest.md

 The `Chef::REST` class will be removed.

-`Chef::REST` was deprecated in Chef Client 12.7.2, and will be removed in Chef Client 13.
+`Chef::REST` was deprecated in Chef Infra Client 12.7.2, and will be removed in Chef Infra Client 13.

 The [Cookstyle](/workstation/cookstyle.html) cop
 [ChefDeprecations/UsesChefRESTHelpers](https://github.com/chef/cookstyle/blob/main/docs/cops_chefdeprecations.md#chefdeprecationsuseschefresthelpers)